tensign1444/Playfair/readme.md

 # Playfair
 Project that utilizes the **Playfair Cypher** for encryption/decryption purposes.
-Additional cyphers such as the **Rail Fence Cipher** and **Substitution Cipher** can also be utilized to encrypt and decrypt a phrase.
+Additional cyphers such as the **Rail Fence Cypher** and **Substitution Cypher** can also be utilized to encrypt and decrypt a phrase.

 # Files
 * playfair.py